-Your employees and women who provide personal employment services (apart from the genuinely self-employed) are protected against discrimination on the grounds of pregnancy at the point the woman becomes pregnant.
+Employees and women who provide personal employment services (apart from the genuinely self-employed) are protected against discrimination on the grounds of pregnancy at the point the woman becomes pregnant.
 This protected period runs until the end of maternity leave.
 However, many of the rights available to pregnant employees are dependent on them informing you that they are pregnant.

 You are under a duty to make a suitable and sufficient assessment of the risks to health and safety which your employees are exposed to while at work.
 An employer that employs any women of child-bearing age to do work of a kind that could involve risk to the health and safety of a new or expectant mother or her baby from any processes, working conditions or physical, chemical or biological agents, must include an assessment of those risks in its risk assessment.
 The Health and Safety Executive has produced a guide for new and expectant mothers who work, which includes known risks.
 Common risks include work-related stress, long working hours, lifting and carrying, excessive noise, handling chemicals, extremes of heat and cold, and movements and postures.
 You should not wait until an employee becomes pregnant before carrying out this assessment.
-Where you have identified risks as the result of a risk assessment, you do not have any specific obligation to take action to avoid those risks until it has been notified in writing that an employee is pregnant.
+Where you have identified risks as the result of a risk assessment, you do not have any specific obligation to take action to avoid those risks until it has been notified in writing that one of your employees is pregnant.

 All pregnant employees have a statutory right to paid time off during working hours “for the purpose of receiving antenatal care”, regardless of hours worked or length of service.
 Antenatal care is not defined by legislation.
 According to government guidance, antenatal care is not restricted to medical examinations and can include relaxation classes and parentcraft classes, provided that these are recommended by a registered medical practitioner, registered midwife or registered health visitor.

 There are no formalities for exercising the right.
-The employee should simply inform you of the date and time of the appointment.
+Your employee should simply inform you of the date and time of the appointment.
 Ideally, as much notice as possible should be given, as it may be reasonable to refuse a request.
-There is no guidance in the legislation as to when it would be reasonable for an employer to refuse a request for time off and a scarcity of case law to assist.
+There is no guidance in the legislation as to when it would be reasonable for you as an employer to refuse a request for time off and a scarcity of case law to assist.
 The timing, length and frequency of the appointments may be a factor in assessing the reasonableness of a refusal.
-For example, it may be reasonable for you to refuse time off if the employee gives short notice for a non-urgent appointment for which you cannot arrange cover for the employee, or where the employee could reasonably make arrangements to attend the appointment outside normal working hours.
+For example, it may be reasonable for you to refuse time off if your employee gives short notice for a non-urgent appointment for which you cannot arrange cover for the employee, or where the employee could reasonably make arrangements to attend the appointment outside normal working hours.

 With the exception of the first appointment (presumably because the employee will not have evidence of pregnancy until after that appointment), you are entitled to ask for evidence of antenatal appointments.
 It is generally accepted that the amount of time off includes travel to and from the appointment.